ucdaviscl/cowsl2h/SA/README.md

 Metadata is available in [this file](https://github.com/ucdaviscl/cowsl2h/blob/master/SA/COWS-L2H-SA%20metadata%2010-3-23.csv).

 The anonymized text files are available above.
-All of the files with metadata can also be found in [this file].
+All of the files with metadata can also be found in [this csv file](https://github.com/ucdaviscl/cowsl2h/blob/master/SA/COWS-L2H-SA%20texts%20with%20metadata%2010-3-23.csv).

 * * *